khronokernel/Getting-Started-With-OpenCore/README.md

 **Emulate**: Needed for spoofing unsupported CPUs like Pentiums and Celerons

+* CpuidMask: When set to Zero, original CPU bit will be used
+* CpuidData: The value for the CPU spoofing, don't forget to swap hex

 **Block**: Blocks kexts from loading.
 Sometimes needed for disabling Apple's trackpad driver for some laptops.

 **Patch**: Patches kexts (this is where you would add USB port limit patches and AMD CPU patches).